genryjiang/qnx-setup/README.md

 ## IDE + SDP Install
-Per the devblog, there are two ways to download the IDE and SDP.
-If you want to use the IDE + WSL, watch the tutorial on how to use the momentics IDE [here](https://www.youtube.com/watch?v=s8_rvkSfj10&t).
-This guide, however, will walk through how to install QNX 8.0 SDP using the GUI instead.
+Per the devblog, there are two ways to download the IDE and SDP: using the GUI or CLI.
+If you want to use the IDE + WSL or install via the CLI, watch the tutorial on how to use the momentics IDE [here](https://www.youtube.com/watch?v=s8_rvkSfj10&t) or read the full devblog mentioned at the beginning.
+This guide will only show how to install QNX 8.0 SDP using the GUI.

 # SDP INSTALL